Data Protection Centre/Microsoft 365/Microsoft 365 Retention Policy and Retention Label: A Complete Guide

 Once the retention labels are published, these can be applied in different Microsoft applications.

-Learn how to apply retention labels in OneDrive and SharePoint
+Learn how to apply retention labels to each of these locations.

 3. Retention labels can be automatically applied to emails by creating rules in Outlook.
 Learn how to do this